sanaz-mahmoudi/sanazmahmoudi/README.md

 ![Network Diagram](https://github.com/sanaz-mahmoudi/sanazmahmoudi/blob/main/network_diagram.png)

-It is expected that a **Dunkelflaute** event is expected to occur during the second week of February 2025, resulting in a 40% increase in electricity consumption and a 60% reduction in maximum available renewable production compared to the original profiles.
+It is expected that a Dunkelflaute event is expected to occur during the second week of February 2025, resulting in a 40% increase in electricity consumption and a 60% reduction in maximum available renewable production compared to the original profiles.
 In this regard, this repository includes several Jupyter notebooks presenting:

 1. An optimisation example under normal conditions ([link](https://github.com/sanaz-mahmoudi/sanazmahmoudi/blob/main/OperationUnderNormalConditions.ipynb))
 2. An optimisation example under abnormal conditions ([link](https://github.com/sanaz-mahmoudi/sanazmahmoudi/blob/main/OperationUnderAbnormalConditions.ipynb))
 3. A resiliency assessment during a planned and unplanned 24-hour outage of the thermal power plant during the Dunkelflaute event ([link](https://github.com/sanaz-mahmoudi/sanazmahmoudi/blob/main/OperationUnderAbnormalConditionsDuringanOutage.ipynb))

-**Note:** For the sake of simplicity, the transport model is used instead of AC or DC power flow equations to ensure nodal power balance.
+**NOTE:** For the sake of simplicity, the transport model is used instead of AC or DC power flow equations to ensure nodal power balance.

 **NO NEED TO INSTALL ANYTHING!!
 JUST CLICK ON THE LINK AND RUN IT ON COLAB USING YOUR GOOGLE ACCOUNT.**